 Coronavirus impact: latest information

-These pages have the latest information about the current outbreak of coronavirus (also known as COVID-19) and the University's response.
+We are committed to doing all we can to support our student and staff community in response to the coronavirus (Covid-19) crisis.
+These pages have the latest information about the outbreak and the University's response.
 We will continue to update this regularly.

 If you can’t find an answer on this page, contact our dedicated University Help Centre.

 Guidance for students, staff, applicants and businesses

 You can find more detailed advice and information on the following pages.

 - For students on education placements